open-make/Hardware-template-guide/01_Fulltemplate/04_hardware/Part00x-templatepart/Part00x_readme.md

-# Part00x, title of part, version 1.0
+# Part00x, title of part

-This was developed as a part of ..., [URL] of main document.
+This was developed as a part of ..., [URL] of main document, Please use the main document for citation information.

+- Version :

+## License and rights

+## hardware part summary overview

-Look there for more information on the context where this part was designed, as well as get information on the developers and the community.
+- context where this part was designed

-### hardware part summary overview
+- function and role in main project
+- Representation (photo, 3D object,...)
+- cost
+- validation

+### Alternatives

+### dependencies

+Indicate and cite projects this project is built on.
+For the software part, indicate the main component, use a dependency.txt files in the software folder when needed.

+### Authors / contributors

 ### Standard compliance

+## Hardware details

+### Function

+### Bill of material

+### material characteristics (including lifetime)

+### electrical design

+### firmware/Software

 ### Outputs: Products and data

-### cost

-### validation

-## Cite this project

-## dependencies
-indicate and cite projects this project is built on For the software part, indicate the main component, use a dependency.txt files in the software folder when needed.

-## License and rights

-## Documentation structure

-# Hardware details

-## Bill of material

-## material characteristics (including lifetime)

-## electrical design

-## firmware/Software: Documentation of different parts

 ## Manufacturing instructions